101 Guide

 What is Email Encryption?

-Email encryption keeps your messages secure by scrambling them so only the intended recipient can read them.
+Email encryption keeps your messages secure by scrambling them so that only the intended recipient can read them.

-It uses special techniques to protect your information from prying eyes.
 Only someone with the right key can unlock and read the email.

 A lot of email providers encrypt some data, but without additional protection (ideally from send to receive, known as “end-to-end encryption”), emails are vulnerable to interception.